-Premature ejaculation (PE) is defined as a man ejaculating faster then expected or wanted during sexual intercourse.
+Premature ejaculation (PE) is defined as a man ejaculating soon than desired during sexual intercourse.
 This is a common issue that roughly 1 in 3 men experience at some point in their lives.
-If it only happens occasionally then this is nothing to worry about.
+If it only happens occasionally, then this is nothing to worry about.
 The following signs can lead to a diagnosis of premature ejaculation:

 There are three main types of ejaculation problems in men.
 These are:

-There are various factors which can cause premature ejaculation, both physical and psychological.
+There are various factors that can cause premature ejaculation, both physical and psychological.
 These typically include:

 There are various things you can try to control premature ejaculation before seeking medical help.
 These methods can help to relieve sensitivity and regain control: